Currently available for £179.99 from Argos

-Aesthetically the Jet 100 looks good with its no nonsense black and white design with just a little red trim to add some vibrancy.
+Aesthetically the Jet 100 looks good with its no nonsense black design with just a little red trim to add some vibrancy.
 It’s the sort of look that’ll fit into most anywhere without being an eyesore.
-It’s also quite chunky looking which boded well for the test it was about to be put through by some of the larger members of the team 😉
+It’s also quite chunky looking which boded well for the test it was about to be put through by some of the larger members of the team ?

-With 32 levels of resistance it’s easy to find a setting that works for you and the transition between resistance levels, while not the fastest we’ve seen, is still very respectable and more than responsive enough to deliver a smooth experience.
+What’s the all important resistance like?
+With 16 levels, it’s not that hard to find a setting that works for you and the transition between resistance levels, while not the fastest we’ve seen, is still very respectable and more than responsive enough to deliver a smooth experience.
 The high end of the resistance is really quite tough too and while it’s not going to cater for pro athletes or fitness fanatics, it will easily provide more than enough of a challenge for pretty much all home users, even those at the fitter end of the scale.

 Reebok Jet 100 Specifications

 - 5″ LCD display

 - 19 programmes (12 pre-set)

 - Feedback: Speed, time, distance, calories, pulse, watts, RPM